Stipendiary Lecturer in Politics

 Richard Foster

-• My favourite part about teaching at the University of Oxford is the tutorial system.
+• The best part about teaching at the University of Oxford is the tutorial system.
 It allows us to get to know the academic interests of each our students which can be a real source of inspiration to researchers.

 Image